LewisCM14/restaurant-booking-app/README.md

     * I used this [post](https://philipwalton.github.io/solved-by-flexbox/demos/sticky-footer/) by [Philip Walton](https://philipwalton.com/) to make my footer stick to to bottom of the browser view.

+    * I used this [post](https://www.culturefoundry.com/cultivate/technology/bottom-align-an-element-with-flexbox/) by Josh Coast to refresh my knowledge on flex-box, for then styling my hero image on the index page.

 - **Media**

 [Return to Table of Contents](#contents)